 There are NO stupid questions, just frequently asked questions.
 Below are some of the more common questions we get.
 Don't see yours?
 Send us your specific question below and we will get back to you with some answers.

-The National Association of Realtors recently released a detailed list of 179 reasons why hiring a Realtor is worth every penny to a Seller.
-You can go over all 179 reasons by clicking HERE.
 For specific reasons why hiring Designated Pro Realty is the smart choice, please allow us to communicate our value based on your specific needs by meeting with a Designated Pro.
 You can request more info on our Contact Us page, or the Home page of this website.

 No. Under Article 26 of the Arizona Constitution, a real estate licensee acting as a broker or agent in the transaction can draft documents relating to the sale or leasing of real property.
 However, the real estate licensee cannot charge specifically for the drafting of these documents.